Venue: Remote Meeting - MS Teams

 To consider an application for a new premises licence.

-· She stated that the applicant would ... view the full minutes text for item 6.
+· It was felt that the new premises would be beneficial in crime prevention in the area, as the previous operation had attracted a few alcoholics that ... view the full minutes text for item 6.